Alternation acyclic tournaments: Alternation acyclic tournaments

 Another way to characterize alternation acyclic tournaments is to describe them in terms of the right-alternating walk relation. \begin{definition} In a tournament $T$ on $\{1,\ldots,n\}$, there is a {\em right-alternating walk} from $u$ to $v$ if $u=v$ or there is a directed walk $u=w_0\desc w_1 \asc w_2 \desc \cdots \desc w_{2i-1}\asc w_{2i}=v$ from $u$ to $v$ in which descents and ascents alternate, the first edge being a descent and the last edge being an ascent.
 We will use the notation $u\rawalk v$ when there is a right-alternating walk from $u$ to $v$, and we will refer to $\rawalk$ as the {\em right-alternating walk order induced by $T$}.
 We will also use the shorthand notation $u\srawalk w$ when $u\rawalk v$ and $u\neq v$ hold. \end{definition}

 \begin{proposition} A tournament $T$ on $\{1,\ldots,n\}$ is alternation acyclic, if and only the induced right-alternating walk order is a partial order. \end{proposition} \begin{proof} The relation $\rawalk$ is by definition reflexive and it is obviously transitive, as the concatenation of right-alternating walks yields a right-alternating walk.
 Hence the relation $\rawalk$ is a partial order if and only if it is antisymmetric.
-This property is easily seen to be equivalent to the non-existence of a nontrivial closed alternating walk, whose non-existence is equivalent to the non-existence of an alternating $4$-cycle by Theorem~\ref{thm:4cycle}.
-As noted in Corollary~\ref{cor:4cycle}, the non-existence of an alternating $4$-cycle is equivalent to the tournament being alt-acyclic. \end{proof} \begin{remark} There is an apparent asymmetry in the definition of the right-alternating walk order.
+This property is easily seen to be equivalent to the non-existence of a nontrivial closed alternating walk, whose non-existence is equivalent to the non-existence of an alternating $4$-cycle by Proposition~\ref{prop:4cycle}.
+As noted in Corollary~\ref{cor:4cycle}, the non-existence of an alternating $4$-cycle is equivalent to the tournament being alt-acyclic. \end{proof}

+\begin{remark} {\em There is an apparent asymmetry in the definition of the right-alternating walk order.
 One could analogously define the left-alternating walk order $\lawalk$ using alternating walks that begin with an ascent and end with a descent.
 It is similarly easy to see the analogue of Proposition~\ref{prop:rawalk} stating that a tournament is alt-acyclic, if and only if $\lawalk$ is a partial order.
 It should be noted that the class of alternation acyclic tournaments is closed under reversing all directed edges and it is also closed under renumbering the vertices such that each $i\in \{1,\ldots,n\}$ is replaced by $n+1-i$.
-Under each of these operations, the role of the partial order $\rawalk$ is taken over by the partial order $\lawalk$ and vice versa. \end{remark}
+Under each of these operations, the role of the partial order $\rawalk$ is taken over by the partial order $\lawalk$ and vice versa.} \end{remark}